aswinayyolath/proposals/095-stretch-cluster.md

 ### Prototype

-A working prototype can be deployed based upon Submariner technology using the steps outlined in a [draft README](https://aswinayyolath.github.io/stretch-kafka-docs/) that is being iteratively revised.
+A working prototype can be deployed using the steps outlined in a [draft README](https://aswinayyolath.github.io/stretch-kafka-docs/) that is being iteratively revised.
 The following sections will describe the key aspects of the prototype highlighting areas that would benefit from community feedback and input.

-#### User configuration of Kubernetes Multi-Cluster Service(s) (MCS)
+#### User configuration of a supported Cloud Native Network project

-Multi-Cluster Services must be configured manually as a pre-requisite using a supported network technology.
+Multi-Cluster Services or a Cluster Mesh overlay network must be configured manually as a pre-requisite using a supported project.
-The prototype uses Submariner to setup the MCS across multiple Kubernetes clusters.
 This configuration must be performed by the user prior to deployment of Strimzi cluster operators.

-Each Kubernetes cluster joined to the MCS is assigned a unique identifier.
+Each Kubernetes cluster joined to the network is assigned a unique identifier.
 This identifier is used by the prototype central operator to build:
 1. Valid broker and controller service endpoints values for `advertised.listeners` and `controller.quorum.voters` within the appropriate ConfigMap resources.
 2. Broker certificates with appropriate Subject Alternative Names.